xor-ranavikrant/Readme/Ignite Lab.md

 **Twitter Sentiment Score Custom ML Model**

-*This model helps Wide World Importers analyze the sentiment of their customers based on what's trending on social media like Twitter.
-The popular social media sentiments can be used to create attractive campaigns for a targeted audience.*
+*This model helps Wide World Importers to analyze the sentiment of their customers based on what's trending on social media platforms like Twitter.
+The popular social media sentiments can then be used to create effective marketing campaigns for the target audience.*

 6. In the left, select the small arrow to expand the sidebar, collapse the **Customer Churn Model** and select **Twitter Sentiment Score Model**.

    ![Twitter sentiment score model](media/images/image3123.png)

-7. Review the **cmd 75** cell for customer model train and validation.
+7. Review the **cmd 75** cell for training and validation of customer sentiment model.
+*Here the Twitter sentiment model is trained for further consumption.*

    ![Customer model train and validation](media/images/image3126.png)

-*Here the Twitter sentiment model is trained for further consumption.*

 **Campaign Analytics**